gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 I hope you enjoyed the subject, the article and, after your reading, you can use logging in your projects to enjoy its benefits.
-If you have something to say, correct or insult me perhaps, leave a message above, OK?
+If you have something to say, correct or insult me perhaps, leave a message below, OK?